LeanDojo: Theorem Proving with Retrieval-Augmented Language Models

 Formal theorem proving serves as an important challenge for machine learning.
-Formal proofs are essentially computer programs.
+From a computer science perspective, formal proofs can be treated as programs~\cite{howard1980formulae}.
 But unlike conventional programs in C++ or Python, the correctness of proofs can be verified using proof assistants.
-Therefore, theorem proving is a special form of code generation, with rigorous evaluation and no room for the model to hallucinate.
+Therefore, theorem proving may be considered a special form of code generation, with rigorous evaluation and no room for the model to hallucinate.
 This can be consequential to current large language models (LLMs), as they have demonstrated exceptional capability in code generation~\cite{chen2021evaluating} but have flaws in factuality and hallucination~\cite{ji2023survey}.
 In addition, augmenting LLMs with external tools, such as proof assistants, has shown promise in improving their various capabilities, including multi-step reasoning~\cite{schick2023toolformer}.

 Current research on LLMs for theorem proving is facing many barriers.
-To our knowledge, none of the existing LLM-based provers are open-source~\cite{polu2020generative,jiang2021lisa,han2022proof,lample2022hypertree,jiang2022thor,polu2023formal,first2023baldur}.
+To our knowledge, none of the existing LLM-based provers are open-source~\cite{polu2020generative,jiang2021lisa,han2022proof,lample2022hypertree,jiang2022thor,polu2023formal,first2023baldur,wang2023dt}.
 They all use private pretraining data, and the compute requirements can reach thousands of GPU days~\cite{lample2022hypertree}.
 Furthermore, some rely on tailored infrastructure for distributed training and interaction with the proof assistant---both are not possible to fully reproduce without open-source code~\cite{polu2023formal,lample2022hypertree}.
 We change the status quo by introducing LeanDojo: open-source toolkits, models, and benchmarks that give researchers access to state-of-the-art LLM-based provers with modest computational costs.

-\smallsec{Tools for Data Extraction and Interaction} We focus on Lean, a proof assistant popular among mathematicians.\footnote{``Lean'' in this paper refers to Lean 3 by default.
-Lean 4 is not backward-compatible and is less mature as of now.
-It is also supported by LeanDojo but is in the alpha stage (initial results in Appendix~\ref{appendix:lean4}).} Our framework LeanDojo provides two essential functions for learning-based theorem proving (Fig.~\ref{fig:overall}): extracting data and enabling models to interact with Lean programmatically.
+\smallsec{Tools for Data Extraction and Interaction} We focus on Lean, a proof assistant popular among mathematicians.\footnote{``Lean'' in our paper refers to Lean 3 by default.
+Lean 4 is not backward-compatible but is also supported by LeanDojo.
+Our Lean 4 results are in Appendix~\ref{appendix:lean4}.} Our framework LeanDojo provides two essential functions for learning-based theorem proving (Fig.~\ref{fig:overall}): extracting data and enabling models to interact with Lean programmatically.